Carbon Fibers in Plastic Materials

 - Sizing: In this process, the fibers are coated to protect them from damage during winding or weaving.

-A few products made from carbon fibers are fishing rods, bicycles, golf equipment, tennis rackets, parts for aircrafts, bridges, and automobiles.
+A few products made from carbon fibers are fishing rods, bicycles, golf equipment, tennis rackets, and parts for aircraft, bridges, and automobiles.

 *Tensile modulus is how much pulling force a fiber of a certain diameter can exert without breaking.
 Tensile modulus is described by pound per square inch or psi.